 OLEDs (Organic Light Emitting Diodes) description

 An OLED (Organic Light-Emitting Diode) is a type of LED whose emissive layer consists of an organic compound film that produces light when an electric current flows through it.
 This organic layer is sandwiched between two electrodes, at least one of which is typically transparent.
 The technology is widely found in everyday screens, including televisions, computer monitors, smartphones, and handheld game consoles.
 Additionally, the development of white OLEDs for solid-state lighting applications remains an active area of research.
-This is imaged on Figure 1.
+This is shown on Figure 1.

 Applications